 It's perfect.
 We're almost there.
 Everything is aligned.
 I've taken care of every task I can until the morning of the party.
 I'm going to read a couple chapters of My Lovely Wife in the tub and go to bed early so I can rock this birthday party in fourteen hours.
 First, though, I'll just call the bounce house place to confirm the order.
 Everything should be fine because I received an invoice with all the details, but I'm a double checker.

-It's 8 PM but I know from my experience last year that someone will be there to answer.
-A lovely girl named Ashley answers and confirms everything should be set.
+It's 8 PM, but someone answers.
+A lovely girl named Ashley.
+She confirms everything should be set.
 "If you didn't receive a call, that probably means everything is fine," she explains.

 Hmmm.
 I'm a writer.
 Words are kind of my thing.
-When I call to confirm something, I don't like phrases like should be and probably.
+I don't like phrases like should be and probably.
 I almost consider leaving it be, letting should be and probably be good enough for tonight.
-It's 8:00 at night and I don't want to be that customer, but...
+It's 8:00 and I don't want to be that customer, but...

 "Sure," Ashely says cheerfully.

 "Yep," she says.
 "You're all set for tomorrow with a 9:30 setup."

 Awesome.
 I almost hang up again but it's me, so I don't.
 "Could you read me what I have coming?"
 I ask.

 "Let's see," she says, "I've got a rectangular table, a round table, and sixteen folding chairs."

 "Yep," I say.
 "And the bounce house?"
 It should be a giant one with a 20-foot water slide with big inflatable palm trees.
 My son picked it out.